 Use your tongue to stimulate her clitoris and vulva at the same time as you gently massage the G spot and other sensitive areas inside her vagina with one finger.
 At the same time, play with her anus, her anal canal and gently on the wall of her rectum with another of your fingers.

 If you massage the wall of her rectum closest to her vagina, you may find that you can convey exciting feelings through to her vagina.
 Of course, we need to re-emphasize the warning not to put a finger that has been up her anus into her vagina.

 Woman in man

-Well, the best thing a woman can do for a man (see here for sex advice for gay men) is to massage the prostate gland.
+Well, the best thing a woman can do for a man is to massage the prostate gland.
 This can produce exquisite sensations, though it may take a man a few sessions of anal penetration to get used to the idea and actually enjoy the sensations.